Designing Fireproof Systems

 At the stage where pressure is accumulating quietly.

-Where leaders are still functioning while internal reserves quietly thin.
+Where leaders are still functioning while internal reserves are thinning.

-Where performance remains strong as structural brittleness increases.
+Where performance remains strong even as structural brittleness increases.

 This is Nervous System Architecture.